h365chen/socassess/docs/src/non_automated_feedback.md

 ![](figs/diagram.png "The ideal workflow of providing feedback in socassess")

-Currently, when automated feedback cannot be provided, socassess allows users to _send an email to the instructor_, _ask ChatGPT to provide feedback_ with a customizable prompt, or _combine the both_.
+Currently, when automated feedback cannot be provided, socassess allows users to _ask ChatGPT to provide feedback_ with a customizable prompt and _send an email to the instructor_.